-So I had one and half cups of black beans as well as some rice leftover from dinner a few days ago and have to say they are the ideal accompaniment to the salsa verde poached eggs.
+So I had one and a half cups of black beans, as well as some rice leftover from dinner a few days ago and, have to say they are the ideal accompaniment to the salsa verde poached eggs.
 The tangy tomatillo goes so nice with the rich flavor of the black beans and the nutty brown rice, heaven in a tortilla.
 While the avocado may look like it’s just a pretty garnish the mellow buttery flavor of the avocado was a nice addition to the plate, you could also add some sliced onion or diced tomato depending on what’s in the fridge.
 This is a very easy recipe to make and the salsa verde poached egg is a totally traditional dish in Mexican and TexMex restaurants everywhere.
 I can’t think of a breakfast place around me that would serve this dish for less than $8 per plate plus tip but the good news is at home it so much less expensive I don’t think I spent $3 a plate, do we count the cost of the leftovers??

 Salsa Verde Poached Eggs with Black Beans and Rice

 - 1 16 oz jar salsa verde or tomatillo salsa

 - 1-1.5 cups of Cuban style black beans